 Bill Moran was with the New Zealand Treasury from 1985 to 2016.
-As Chief Operating Officer and Deputy Secretary Strategy, he was responsible for Treasury’s economic strategy and organisational strategy.
-During his Treasury career, he led work in macroeconomic and fiscal policy and tax strategy.
-He spent eight years on the board of New Zealand Football and was chair of the organising committee for the 2015 FIFA Under-20 Men’s World Cup.
+His last role was as Chief Operating Officer and Deputy Secretary of Strategy, Performance and Engagement with responsibility for economic and organisational strategy.
+He previously led work for the Treasury in macroeconomic and fiscal policy, tax strategy and public sector management.

 Today, Bill holds governance roles with government, private sector, and not-for-profit organisations.

 He is the Chair of Sport NZ and High-Performance Sport NZ, as well as the NZ Sports Foundation, Deputy Chair of WorkSafe NZ and Community Trust South and a director of Invest South, Youthtown, and Sky City Charitable Trust Queenstown.
 He is an independent member of the Audit and Finance Committee of the Queenstown Lakes District Council.